andejong/nautdejong/README.md

 ``` bash
 $ bin/assets.sh
 ```
 3. Copy the contents of [manifest.json](/dist/manifest.json) into [site.webmanifest](site.webmanifest) after the "background" entry.
-Seperate with a comma
+Seperate with a comma.
+If there are already entries,
+replace them.